ZXShady/enchantum/docs/features.md

 **Description**:
   Converts an enum value to its corresponding string representation.
-  **Note** the `std::string_view` points to null-terminated character array. and the "function" is a functor allowing easy passing of higher order functions without manually specifying the enum type could be handy in `ranges`.
+  **Note** the `std::string_view` points to null-terminated character array. and the "function" is a functor allowing easy passing of higher order functions without manually specifying the enum type could be handy in `std::ranges`.

 **Notes**:
   Additional overloads may be provided to optimize for specific properties (e.g enums with no gaps can use an index lookup)